About this Product

 - Ensure that the stirrups are attached properly according to the illustrations on page 11.

 - Ensure that the magnetic insoles are placed correctly inside your boots.
-The Ophena logotype should face upwards, as described on page 13.
+The Ophena logotype should face upwards, as described above.

 The magnetic connection to the stirrups is not strong enough.